 Pit 7 is located at 1.8 mile on the A Road between Hawk Inlet and Young Bay.
 The pit was initially developed in 1987 to support construction of the roads and other mine facilities.
-Pit 7 has been partially backfilled with tree stumps and reclamation materials derived during expansion of the tailings pile and development of the sand pit at 1.4 mile on the A Road.
-During the placement of these materials, the drainage at the site was rerouted, mainly to Site 571, and Site 521 was decommissioned.
-Despite iron staining on the south pit wall, iron staining observed in the drainage from the pit is mostly due to dissolution of iron-rich oxide horizons in the peat and gravel fill rather than from the pit walls themselves.
+Pit 7 has been partially backfilled with peat and gravel material from the Tailings area, and tree stumps and reclamation materials derived during expansion of the tailings pile and development of the sand pit at 1.4 mile on the A Road, which continued in 2007.
+Despite iron staining on the south pit wall, iron staining observed in the drainage from the pit is mostly due to dissolution of iron-rich oxide coatings in the peat and gravel fill rather than from the pit walls themselves.
 Temporary hydroseeding of the peat has resulted in a productive grass cover of these materials.
-ABA analyses (Figure 3.16) from the samples of the pit walls indicate the potential for acid generation; however, the sulfur content of the samples is relatively low (<0.5%).
+ABA analyses (Figure 3.16) from the 2004 samples of the pit walls indicate the potential for acid generation; however, the sulfur content of the samples is relatively low (<0.5%).
 Monitoring results of drainage from the pit is shown in Figures 3.2 to 3.15.
-Relatively low sulfate concentrations (approximately 200 mg/l) and low metal values support the conclusion that sulfide oxidation is not significant at Pit 7.
+Relatively low sulfate concentrations (approximately 200 mg/l) and low metal values support the conclusion that limited sulfide oxidation is occurring at Pit 7.
 Dissolution of iron and manganese oxides in the fill stored in the pit has produced elevated concentrations of these metals in the drainage.
 Oxidation of the drainage and re-precipitation of the metals is expected in the constructed wetlands at the entrance to the pit.